 There is currently no federal policy regarding marketing of unhealthy foods to children.
-The Canadian Radio-television and Telecommunications Commission (CRTC) enforces the Broadcasting Act, the Broadcast Code for Advertising to Children (Children's Code) Canadian Code of Advertising Standards which includes general provisions for marketing to children
+The Canadian Radio-television and Telecommunications Commission (CRTC) enforces the Broadcasting Act20, the Broadcast Code for Advertising to Children (Children's Code)21 Canadian Code of Advertising Standards21 which includes general provisions for marketing to children

-The voluntary Food and Beverage Children's Advertising Initiative (CAI) was created in 2007, in which participating companies pledge to advertise only products classified as "better for you" in various media, and uses Uniform Nutrition Criteria which require products considered 'better for you' to limit negative nutrients such as fat, sodium and sugar, and increase positive nutrients such as vitamins, minerals and fibre.
-Both the CAI and the Children's Code are published and administered by Advertising Standards Canada (ASC), an "industry body committed to creating maintaining confidence in advertising".
+The voluntary Food and Beverage Children's Advertising Initiative (CAI) was created in 2007, in which participating companies pledge to advertise only products classified as "better for you" in various media, and uses Uniform Nutrition Criteria22 which require products considered 'better for you' to limit negative nutrients such as fat, sodium and sugar, and increase positive nutrients such as vitamins, minerals and fibre.
+Both the CAI and the Children's Code are published and administered by Advertising Standards Canada (ASC)23, an "industry body committed to creating maintaining confidence in advertising".
 Compliance with this code of is monitored by ASC, based on a consumer complaint process.

-There are no territorial policies relating to marketing to children via broadcast media.
+Policy There are no policies regarding advertising to children via broadcast media in Ontario. details